I'm Sorry I Haven't a Clue: Humour

 Most of the humour is detached from the real world.
 Steve Punt cites it as one of his favourite radio shows because "there's no points being made or targets being attacked."
 Contemporary references occasionally made by participants are usually asides.
 The show does occasionally comment on the outside world, though from an innocent perspective.
 The game "Complete George Bush Quotes" was once played, in which the teams had to supply endings for phrases that George Bush had begun (see Bushism), the teams complaining that they couldn't be any funnier than the original; similar rounds with guessing or completing quotes of other well-known public figures and personalities have also been played.

-Self-deprecation forms a big part of the show's humour.
-It frequently pokes fun at itself and its supposed low quality.
-For example, Lyttelton was heard to exclaim at the end of a round:

-"Nietzsche said that life was a choice between suffering and boredom.
-He never said anything about having to put up with both at the same time."

-"I'm often prone to bouts of misplaced optimism.
-This round's going to be a hum-dinger!"

-"All good things must come to an end, so let's carry on."

-An introduction to "Sound Charades", a round based on Give Us a Clue, went: "In the TV version the teams were not allowed to speak, making the games both silent and hilarious.
-Our version differs in just two ways."

 The regular panellists are represented by the chairman to be unfunny, struggling comedians who have been doing the same act for many years.
 The supposed personalities of the panellists as demonstrated by the chairman, fictitious but drawn from their public personas, is also a recurring theme.
 Barry Cryer was often represented as a tight-fisted alcoholic who could not wait to get to the pub (but who never bought a round of drinks), while Tim Brooke-Taylor was often represented as willing to take any small performance job in his quiet career and always campaigning for repeats of The Goodies (something which Brooke-Taylor himself played upon in many rounds).
-The late Humphrey Lyttelton often delivered mock comments of how boring and low quality the show was and, particularly in his later years on the show, preferring to doze off rather than listen to the rounds.
+Humphrey Lyttelton often delivered mock comments of how boring and low quality the show was and, particularly in his later years on the show, preferring to doze off rather than listen to the rounds.
 Pianist Colin Sell, meanwhile, is often the butt of jokes regarding his supposedly terrible musical skills (despite in reality being an accomplished musician).